-According to its website, it won’t cost you a cent to open a PayPal account or to download mobile app.
-PayPal charges fees only for the following transactions.
+According to its website, opening a PayPal account or downloading the mobile app won’t cost you a cent.
+PayPal charges fees only for the following transactions:

 Merchant and Consumer Fees

-PayPal also charges both merchant fees and consumer fees, and they are quite different.
-Here’s a look at them both:
+PayPal charges both merchant fees and consumer fees, and they are quite different.
+Here’s a look at them both.

-PayPal charges merchants for using its platform for commercial transactions — see below for typical prices:
+PayPal charges merchants for using its platform for receiving domestic commercial transactions — see below for typical prices: